About the strip > The 00s

 18 Oct 07

-The phrase “sub prime debt” began to be heard as market participants became very scared,
+The phrase “sub-prime debt” began to be heard as market participants became very scared.
+Jokes about these subjects also found their way into the play scripts on the night.

 02 Nov 07